(Or rather My selected excerpts of history) because who could explain every major and miner event?

 Gradually during a global warming phase the ice sheets released their captive water and the oceans slowly rose to present day levels.

 However this process took thousands of years and hundreds of generations of inhabitants of Florida that retreated before the rising waters until the present day shape of Florida (A generational great flood)

-Eye-witness account of the formation of the Indian River some seven thousand years ago.
+Eye-witness account of the formation of the Indian River some six to seven thousand years ago.

 Evidence of the rising sea levels comes from the fact that the first saltwater shell fish middens (shell garbage piles) on the IRL are dated to around 5500 years ago (the arrival of the ocean and flooding of the fresh water Paleo Indian River.

 First middens (shell garbage piles) appear along the Indian River Lagoon around 5500 years ago when the lower parries were flooded with sea water. (nearly 2000 years after the Windover Culture)

 So what about this lost history?
 Lost to cold blue waters of history?

 A simple look at google maps 'under' the Indian and Banana Rivers show traces of the winding paleo fresh water stream that once twisted through a game rich prairie that today is the basin of the Indian River Lagoon system

 My conception of a paleo fresh water stream that once flowed on the present site of the Indian River Lagoon.

 This 1936 chart show the outline of the paleo 'lost' river by depth measurements.
 The white "deeper water shows an earlier version of the IRL.
 "The black line" I drew is the visible ancient 'channel' that can be seen on Google Maps.